sago007/PlatformFolders/README.md

 ### macOS

+Version 4.0.0 and forward uses hardcoded values for the directories on Mac OS X. Unlike the other operating systems the folders cannot be moved on a Mac and the translation is done in the UI.
-Uses the deprecated FSFindFolder (there is no C++ alternative), which requires the CoreServices framework during linking.
+The versions 2.X and 3.X uses the deprecated FSFindFolder, which requires the CoreServices framework during linking.
+Version 1.X simple used the XDG specification.

 ## Usage